Non-local integrals of motion for deformed $W$-algebras of types $g=A_l, D_l, E_{6,7,8}$: Discussions

 Commutativity of the non-local integrals of motion is shown by reducing them to theta function identities.
-In the case of ${\mathfrak g} = A_l^{(1)}$ and $D_l^{(1)}$, these theta function identities were shown by mathematical induction using the standard method of complex analysis focusing on poles and zeros.
-However, the number of poles and zeros is insufficient to show the theta identity corresponding to ${\mathfrak g} = E_{6,7,8}^{(1)}$ in an analogous way.
+In the case of $A_l$ and $D_l$, these theta function identities were shown by mathematical induction using the standard method of complex analysis focusing on poles and zeros.
+However, the number of poles and zeros is insufficient to show the theta identity corresponding to $E_{6,7,8}$ in an analogous way.

-In the case of ${\mathfrak g}=A_l^{(1)}$, recently it has become clear that the non-local integrals of motion can be constructed by trace of the universal-$R$ of the quantum toroidal algebra \cite{Feigin-Jimbo-Mukhin2}.
+In the case of $A_l$, recently it has become clear that the non-local integrals of motion can be constructed by trace of the universal $R$ matrix of the quantum toroidal algebra \cite{Feigin-Jimbo-Mukhin2}.
 According to this construction, commutativity of the non-local integrals of motion follows directly from the Yang-Baxter equation.
-The existence of universal-$R$ for the quantum toroidal algebra of type $D_l^{(1)}$ is still an open problem.
-We have constructed the non-local integrals of motion for ${\mathcal W}_{q,t}(D_l^{(1)})$.
-Hence, it is expected that universal-$R$ for the quantum toroidal algebras of type $D_l^{(1)}$ exists.

-If we give bosonic operators of type ${\mathfrak g} =B_l^{(1)}$ and $C_l^{(1)}$ using the same rules as in the definition (\ref{def:non-local1}), they are not mutually commutative.
-We need something new to extend to type ${\mathfrak g}=B_l^{(1)}$ and $C_l^{(1)}$.
-When ${\mathfrak g}$ is a simply-laced affine Lie algebra, we have obtained a unified perspective on the free field construction of the non-local integrals of motion.
+However, we are not aware of a literature where the existence of the universal $R$ matrix is established for quantum toroidal algebras of type other than $A$.
+For that reason, we chose a direct computational proof of the commutativity.
+We remark that a simple minded analog of formula (1) for types $B_l$ and $C_l$ does not work, so some new idea is needed to treat these cases.

 \begin{acknowledgement} TK is thankful for the kind hospitality by the organizing committee of the 16-th International Workshop "Lie theory and its application in physics".
 This work is supported by the Grant-in-Aid for Scientific Research C(19K0350900) and C(25K07041) from Japan Society for Promotion of Science. \end{acknowledgement}